Darkoum Moroccan Canteen

 Le 404

-To the sound of oriental music, Le 404 offers you a taste of Moroccan cuisine with its diverse and tantalizing flavors.
-Among the tajines and pastillas, the couscous stands out for its succulent and pleasant taste.
-In a building from the 16th century, the restaurant transports you to Morocco with its authentic decor.
+With the sounds of Eastern music, Le 404 invites you to enjoy a Moroccan cuisine filled with multiple and delightful flavors.
+Among the tagines and pastillas, the couscous stands out with its succulent and pleasing taste.
+In a charming building from the 16th century, the restaurant transports you to Morocco with its authentic decor.

 Voir cette publication sur Instagram